NomitRwt/DiplomaProject/README.md

 ## Outline Objectives

-Following is the list of objectives completed see the outline.md file https://github.com/NomitRwt/DiplomaProject/blob/master/Outline.md#proposed-methodology
+Following is the list of objectives completed see the **outline.md** file https://github.com/NomitRwt/DiplomaProject/blob/master/Outline.md#proposed-methodology
 - [x] Reading different formats: polygon files, text files and rgbd images
 - [x] Visualization: of all formats
 - [x] Pre Processing: downsampling, outlier removal
 - [x] Co-Registration of two points clouds: itc building scans

 ### Additional Objectives
-- [ ] Understanding the Tensorflow implementation for semantic segmentation of point clouds
+- [ ] Understanding the Tensorflow and/or pytorch implementation
 - [ ] More on structure from motion

 ## References*